-TSR, Inc. (the "Company") is primarily engaged in the business of providing contract computer programming services to its customers.
+TSR, Inc. (the "Company," "TSR," "we," "us" and "our") is a leading staffing company focused on recruiting Information Technology professionals for short and long term assignments, permanent placements, project work and providing contract computer programming services to its customers.
 The Company provides its customers with technical computer personnel to supplement their in-house information technology ("IT") capabilities.
 The Company's customers for its contract computer programming services consist primarily of Fortune 1000 companies with significant technology budgets.
-In the year ended May 31, 2020, the Company provided IT staffing services to 56 customers.
-Also, beginning in the year ended May 31, 2017, the Company has provided and continues to provide contract administrative (non-IT) workers to two of its significant IT customers.
+In the year ended May 31, 2021, the Company provided IT staffing services to 61 customers.
+Also, beginning in the year ended May 31, 2017, the Company has provided and continues to provide contract administrative (non-IT) workers to some of its significant IT customers, including services to provide administrative workers to new customers acquired following the acquisition of Geneva Consulting Group, Inc. ("Geneva") on September 1, 2020, as discussed in Note 11 to the Consolidated Financial Statements elsewhere in this report.